***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 Other Types of Mutual Funds

 These are some of the more notable fees associated with investing.
-Clearly, fees are an important factor in the long term performance of an investment portfolio and should not be overlooked.
+Clearly, financial advisor fees and mutual fund fees are an important factor in the long term performance of an investment portfolio and should not be overlooked.
 Next step is to make sure you invest in funds that have low fees and high returns.

 Take the Investment Challenge

-Put this new knowledge to the test.
+Put this new investing for beginners knowledge to the test.
 It’s time to open your investment portfolio and see how your investments compare to other investments offered by your financial institution.
-Take the investment challenge for beginners today!

 You will learn how to understand the true profitability of a fund.
 The growth of a fund is just as important as the fees associated with it.
 By the end of the challenge, you will be able to tell where your current investment funds rank against other fund options available in your portfolio.